getactions/getactions/readme.md

 ## 🫶 How do I contribute?

-In order to contribute a workflow, you have to fork this repository and create a pull request when you're ready.
+To contribute a workflow, fork this repository and create a pull request when you're ready.

 Let's jump into the interesting part.
 How to actually write a workflow?

+A workflow "package" contains three files:

-The templates are basically conventional GitHub Action workflows sprinkled with [frontmatter](https://assemble.io/docs/YAML-front-matter.html) on top.
+- `workflow.yaml`: The actual workflow file (sprinkled with [frontmatter](https://assemble.io/docs/YAML-front-matter.html) on top).

-The frontmatter structure is specified and follows a schema specification so that the web application can use it.
-It consists of:

-- `title`: Title of the workflow which gets displayed in the UI.
+- `readme.md`: A readme which describes the workflow.
-- `description`: An introduction which gets displayed in the UI.
+- `logo.svg`: An icon that represents the workflow.

-- `readme`: The readme of the workflow which gets rendered in the detail view of the workflow in the UI.
+This package needs to be categorized under one of the main categories.
+The name of the category + the name of the workflow package directory represent the ID of the workflow.

-- `logo`: The name of the logo (which you can find under `./.assets/logos` in this repository).
+### The `workflow.yaml`

+The actual GitHub Actions workflow.
+You can specify the following attributes in the frontmatter part of the workflow file:

+- `parameters`: An object with parameters.
+The user will asked for the actual values when installing the script via `curl -s https://getactions.dev/<id> | bash`.
+You can define the places where the actual value will be placed via `getactions.<NAME_OF_PARAM>`.
-- `secrets`: The repository secret which gets used by this action.
-The install script summarizes these values after installing the workflow so that the user can easily add the secrets without searching around.
+- `secrets`: An object with secrets the user has to add to the respective GitHub repository.
+The installation script will print a table with all the secrets after installing the workflow in the repository.
+This will help the user easily configure the secrets without switching contexts.

-- `parameters`: Values that get asked by the script during installing the workflow.
-Parameters are useful for asking the user about certain static values (which are not sensitive).
-The parameters can be referenced in the template by using the `getactions` prefix (e.g. `getactions.MY_PARAMETER`).
-The install script will ask the user and then substitute the value during rendering the final template.
+Check the [WunderGraph Cosmo Schema Check](/ci/wundergraph-cosmo-schema-check) workflow to see these two attributes in action.

+### The `readme.md`

+Describes your workflow.
+The contents of this file gets displayed on [getactions.dev](https://getactions.dev).
+The frontmatter attributes are:

+- `title`: The title of your workflow.
+- `description`: A short description of your workflow.

+The actual contents below the frontmatter is for describing your workflow in a detailed way.

+### The `logo.svg`

+The logo gets displayed on [getactions.dev](https://getactions.dev) as well.
+Please make sure to remove `width` and `height` attributes from the root element of the SVG.

 <br /><br />